How comfortable are you with sales?

-You’re not a sales person, you don’t ask people if they want to buy from you, you just ask about their life because you’re committed to your mission.
+You’re not a salesperson, and you don’t ask people if they want to buy from you.
+You ask about their life because you’re committed to your mission.

-You’re a woman on mission, you’re giving people the opportunity to be supported by your work and I believe in the power of looking for where you could help, where you can serve.
+You’re a woman on a mission, you’re giving people the opportunity to be supported by your work, and I believe in the power of looking for where you could help, where you can serve.

-If you’re committed to listen to your potential client’s fears, doubts, questions…and willing to be there to make a difference, you’re never selling.
+If you’re committed to listening to your potential client’s fears, doubts, questions and willing to be there to make a difference, you’re never selling.

 That’s the most powerful tool you have to help yourself get comfortable with sales.
 And that’s a big part of what has them say “Yes!” to working with you.

 You can tackle five powerful mindset shifts TODAY to get comfortable in your following sales conversation and get the results you want.

 If you’re struggling to let people know how to work with you with passion authenticity and feel it’s finally time to take action, I’m here ready to support you.

 My 1:1 coaching program will help you give a solid belief system around selling and increase confidence around your business.